pivotal/docs-tap/getting-started/iterate-new-app.md

 1. Set a breakpoint in your code.
 2. Right-click the file `workload.yaml` within the `config` directory, and select **Tanzu: Java Debug Start**.
 In a few moments, the workload is redeployed with debugging enabled.
 You are going to see the "Deploy and Connect" Task complete and the debug menu actions are available to you, indicating that the debugger has attached.
 3. Navigate to `http://localhost:8080` in your browser.
-This hits the breakpoint within VSCode.
-Play to the end of the debug session using VSCode debugging controls.
+This hits the breakpoint within VS Code.
+Play to the end of the debug session using VS Code debugging controls.

 ## <a id="monitor-running-app"></a>Monitor your running application